Data Mining Is the Foundation of Predictive Risk Management

 - How Aviation Safety Managers Reach Predictive Analysis Phase

 Classifications are a key component of any sophisticated data mining endeavor.
-Shallow classifications schemes will always produce superficial and ultimately ineffective hazard analysis results.
+Shallow classification schemes will always produce superficial and ultimately ineffective hazard analysis results.
 The more in-depth or detailed a classification schema is, the more refined and useful will be the data mining results.

 For example, consider the following three databases classification schemes for bird strikes: